damienburke/pulsar_otel_function/README.md

 As the Pulsar function just uses a pulsar client under the hood, this is unexpected, as pulsar client works well re OTel context propagation across "regular" producer/consumer apps.

+There is no OTel collector setup, and any collector errors can be ignored.
+OTel logging is switched on to allow the Spans and trace IDs be inspected, etc.

 ## Requirements

 * Docker